srikanth9x/bytecanvas/README.md

 - **Mobile-Only Optimization**: Dittoify is optimized for mobile devices, and currently, the desktop version is not as polished.
     **Reason**: This entire website was developed with code written on a mobile phone.
 As a result, the mobile-first approach was prioritized for ease of development.
 I am working on improving the desktop experience in future versions.

-## License:
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.txt) file for more details.

 ## Contact:
 If you have any questions, feedback, or suggestions, feel free to reach out via:
 - [GitHub](https://github.com/srikanth9x)